yueruCao/dataAnalysisAgent/README.md

      - The execution result
    - Are streamed and displayed in the client chat UI, so users can see **what happens behind the scenes**.

-## What This Demo Supports

-- Upload CSV files and instantly visualize data
-- Inline editing of table data
-- Conversational data analysis using AI
-- Multi-agent AI orchestration
-- Streaming AI responses with intermediate steps

 ## Future Improvements